Mazurel/nix-cleaned-path-issue/README.md

 *Or at least what I think this means*

-Restricted mode seems to not know that cleaned path should be accesible to the Nix.
+Restricted mode seems to not know that cleaned path should be accessible to the Nix.
-This happens because new, cleaned path is in different place in store and restricted mode doesn't allow acccesing it.
+This happens because the new, cleaned path is in a different place in store and restricted mode doesn't allow accessing it.

-I think that this happens because `NIX_PATH` is updated when building mkDerivation (based on src, buildInputs, etc), but creating arguments to it requires accesing paths that were not yet added to `NIX_PATH`.
+I think that this happens because `NIX_PATH` is updated when building mkDerivation (based on src, buildInputs, etc), but creating arguments to it requires accessing paths that were not yet added to `NIX_PATH`.

-This doesn't seem like expected behavior and I am not sure what is the workaround.
+This doesn't seem like expected behavior, and I am not sure what is the workaround.